sbalnojan/TVP-example/README.md

 Our Service Agreement:

-- This service/platform is run by team [data-platform](https://www.google.com)
+- This service/platform is run by team [data-platform](https://www.google.com).
 - We review PRs within 3 working days.
-- We run models every 1hr.
+- We run models every 1 hr.
-- We react to incidents within 4 working ours (between 9am-5pm).
+- We react to incidents within 4 working hours (between 9am-5pm).

 Roadmap: